strapi/documentation/developer-docs/latest/plugins/upload.md

 #### Responsive Images

-When the `Enable responsive friendly upload` setting is enabled in settings panel the plugin will generate the following responsive image sizes:
+When the `Enable responsive friendly upload` setting is enabled in the settings panel the plugin will generate the following responsive image sizes:
 | Name    | Largest Dimension |
 | :------ | :--------- |
 | large   | 1000px     |